What is a Potassium Blood Test?

 An adult requires 3500 to 4,700 mg of potassium in the body.

 A potassium blood test requires no extra preparation.
-When your doctor has requested further tests on your blood sample, you may be required to stay on an empty stomach(not eat or drink) for several hours prior to the test.
+When your doctor has requested further tests on your blood sample, you may be required to stay on an empty stomach(not eat or drink) for several hours before the test.

-The following can cause of potassium loss in the body:
+The following can cause potassium loss in the body:

-The cost of a potassium test is approximately Rs.
+The price of a potassium test is approximately Rs.
 230; however, it can depend on various factors such as place, hospital, etc.

-To get tested for potassium levels, visit Medicover Hospitals, it offers the best diagnostic facilities and tests.
+To get tested for potassium levels, visit Medicover Hospitals, which offers the best diagnostic facilities and tests.

 Whats app Health Packages Book an Appointment Second Opinion